 Greetings from the Second District is an exhibit for the Museum & Learning Center at the New York Fed.
-The exhibit highlights unique economic activity and community engagement across the region.
+The exhibit highlights regional economic activity and community engagement.

 “Wish You Were Here” vintage postcards meets Mid-Century Modern vibes meets 15th Century Medici Polazzo.

 - Permanent exhibit; fabricated with 10 year lifespan

 - 20k visitors each year; Public and Student Audience

 - 24+ original illustrations; developed from historical and economic data, in partnership with regional economist